Julian Casablancas: Politics

 Although he has named the 2004 re-election of George W. Bush as what first motivated his interest in politics, it was only throughout the 2010s that Casablancas became increasingly vocal about his political concerns.
 He has expressed a belief that "whoever's propaganda's the loudest" determines popularity within politics and music alike.
 He is an ardent supporter of independent media and has also shown support for the Boycott Divestment and Sanctions (BDS) movement.
 Casablancas has cited Oliver Stone, Chris Hedges, Noam Chomsky, Jesse Ventura, and Howard Zinn as political influences, Martin Luther King Jr. as his favorite philosopher, and Paul Robeson as a role model for politically engaged musicians.

 In 2016, Casablancas interviewed Henry Giroux for Rolling Stone.
 In 2019, he appeared in conversation with Giroux at McMaster University and authored the foreword to Giroux's The Terror of the Unforeseen.

-In September 2018, Casablancas appeared on Lee Camp's show Redacted Tonight on Russian state-funded network RT America.
+In September 2018, Casablancas appeared on Lee Camp's show Redacted Tonight on RT America.
 The following month, Camp opened for the Voidz at a show in Houston, Texas.

 Casablancas endorsed Vermont Senator Bernie Sanders for the 2020 Democratic Party presidential primaries, and on the eve of the 2020 New Hampshire primary, the Strokes performed in support of Sanders at the University of New Hampshire.
 That October, shortly before the 2020 United States elections, Rolling Stone released the first episode of Casablancas' interview series S.O.S. – Earth is a Mess, which premiered periodically through 2021.
 Guests included Amy Goodman, Andrew Yang, Richard D. Wolff, and Noam Chomsky, while much of Casablancas' questioning centered on democratic reform and the influence of special interest groups on politics and the media.
 Casablancas was one of more than 600 musicians who signed an open letter calling for a boycott of Israel.

 Casablancas refused to vote in the 2024 US presidential election, saying "The two parties are a joke – a horrible lie" and that he "[saw] little point in choosing between these puppets...".

+During a performance of "Oblivius" at the 2026 Coachella Music Festival, The Strokes displayed messages condemning foreign interference by the United States government, as well as Israeli violence in Gaza.
+Earlier in the performance, Casablancas criticized the United States’ involvement in the ongoing Iran war.
+Casablancas has also been critical of the company Amazon and its CEO Jeff Bezos, wearing a shirt with the word "crime" (a play on Amazon's service "prime") over Amazon's arrow label at the band's Coachella performance.

+In an appearance in an April 2026 episode of the online series SubwayTakes with Kareem Rahmas long-form spinoff SubwayTakes Uncut, Casablancas criticized "American Zionists" for benefiting from "white privilege" and then "talk[ing] like they are Black people during slavery."
+Casablancas also compared the October 7 attacks to Native American uprisings and revolts during slavery as a response to a theoretical counter.